top of page

 Despite its common name, this low-growing beauty is native to much of North America, including Ohio.
-Pure white, cup-shaped flowers bloom in April-June, floating above large, striking leaves.
+Pure white, cup-shaped flowers bloom April to June, floating above large, striking leaves.

-Found growing naturally in meadows and along lakes and stream banks.
+Natural habitats include meadows and banks of lakes and streams.
 Commonly used as a ground cover or erosion control in low lying or moist areas.
-Can be used in place of barberry, pachysandra, vinca and mulch.
+Can be used in place of barberry, pachysandra, vinca, and mulch.

 Plant Characteristics: